Chevrolet Express Insurance Rates

 Rates are averaged for all Chevrolet Express models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Teenage drivers are the costliest to insure, costing up to $418 a month if the policy includes full coverage
+- 16 to 18-year-old drivers are the costliest to insure, with premiums being up to $418 per month if they have full coverage

 Rate Tables and Charts